PostHog/posthog.com/contents/docs/integrations/api.md

 ## Reading data from PostHog

-PostHog provides a detailed API.
-This is [documented here](https://app.posthog.com/redoc/).
+PostHog provides a very comprehensive API.
+This is being documented at present.

-There are some new areas of the API that are not yet in that documentation - we are working on this.
+In the meantime, you can view all the calls by using the app's front end in the browser and viewing the Network events.

-If the [API docs](https://app.posthog.com/redoc/) are missing something, in the meantime, you can view all the calls by using the app's front end in the browser and viewing the Network events.
+Also, feel free to reach out in [PostHog Users Slack](https://join.slack.com/t/posthogusers/shared_invite/enQtOTY0MzU5NjAwMDY3LTc2MWQ0OTZlNjhkODk3ZDI3NDVjMDE1YjgxY2I4ZjI4MzJhZmVmNjJkN2NmMGJmMzc2N2U3Yjc3ZjI5NGFlZDQ) if you'd like help with the API.